danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 		queerRights.push(new notNew(queers[WhoIsQueer].myStatement));
 }
 ```
-*Figure 7.4: Snippets of Vocable Code on Conditional Structure I*
+*Figure 7.4: Snippets of Vocable Code concerning the first Conditional Structure*

+This block of code (see Figure 7.4) determines which new text object should be selected for display.
+In the program, each person can only hold the maximum of two vocal/textual statements, and some may have provided one.
+As such, some checking logic needs to be implemented in order to display the text.

-The first one has used the relational operator called **OR** (||) to check against the two conditions.
-If anyone is true then the program will execute the next two lines of code.
-But of course there is a case where two conditions are not met, and in that case the `else` is used for this situation.
-This block of code is to determine which new text object should be selected for display as each person can only hold two vocal/textual statements, and some might have given one voice only.
-As such, some checking logics need to implement in order to display the text.
+The first statement uses the relational operator called **OR** (||) to check against if meeting any of the two conditions that are resulted in pushing the first statement.
+If either of the two is true the program will execute the next two lines of code.
+Naturally, the two conditions might not met, and, in that case, `else` is used.

 ```javascript
 //line 28